appliedengineering/NewPilotApp/README.md

 - Tools > Java Platforms > Add Platform > Remote Java Standard Edition > Fill out the values > Make sure to test platform
 - java.home should be `/usr/lib/jvm/java-17-openjdk-arm64`
 - if you get stuck, refer to this: https://www.instructables.com/Efficient-Development-of-Java-for-the-Raspberry-Pi/
+- if you see a large number of packages starting with `external.*`, switch the "Projects" to "Files" view to declutter.

 ### Running the code
 - Make sure your code is configured to use the remote jdk created ^